Gajol/ApplicationArchitecture/ARA-TOC.md

 - The ARA is intended to align and support the many strategies, visions and roadmaps that exist within our department and branch.

-neither a vision, nor a strategy nor a roadmap document.
-- This document is neither nor a department culture nor an project management and development process document.
-  - Strategy: What we will and will not do, and how govern resources.
-  - Culture: People, Processes (Organization / Teams), Communication
-  - Development Process: Processes, Tools

 <a name="definitions"></a>